 Articles of Association of an LLC in Costa Rica

-The Articles contains the name of the company, which has to be unique and in Spanish (if it’s in English a certified translation must be provided), followed by the termination SRL or Sociedad de Responsabilidad Limitada, information regarding the founders (names and addresses), the date and location when and where the company is being registered, type of company and its goals, the company’s availability (may be unlimited or limited), the capital stock and information regarding the quotas, description of each member’s contribution to the capital, registered address of the company, the designation of the registered agent, the appointment and powers of the manager(s), details regarding the creation of the reserve fund (10% from the company’s capital), reasons why the company may be liquidated, the way of making balances and share the profits and losses among the members, details regarding the procedure of liquidation and other information decided by the shareholders.
-You can count on for guidance if you want to open a company in Costa Rica.
+The Articles contain the name of the company, which has to be unique and in Spanish (if it’s in English a certified translation must be provided), followed by the termination SRL or Sociedad de Responsabilidad Limitada, information regarding the founders (names and addresses), the date and location when and where the company is being registered, type of company and its goals, the company’s availability (may be unlimited or limited), the capital stock and information regarding the quotas, description of each member’s contribution to the capital, registered address of the company, the designation of the registered agent, the appointment and powers of the manager(s), details regarding the creation of the reserve fund (10% from the company’s capital), reasons why the company may be liquidated, the way of making balances and share the profits and losses among the members, details regarding the procedure of liquidation and other information decided by the shareholders.
+You can count on us for guidance if you want to open a company in Costa Rica.

-Share capital in a Costa Rican limited liability company
+Share capital in a Costa Rican limited liability company in 2024

 The capital is divided into registered quotas.
 The particularity of this type of company is that the quotas cannot be freely transferable to a third party, unless the majority of the shareholders agree with this.
 Sometimes, the articles of association stipulate that for this type of action is not necessary the unanimous votes, but at least 75% of the votes must be in favor of the decision.

 If the votes were not obtained, the quotas must be purchased by the shareholders, no longer than 15 days since the general meeting where the discussion regarding this matter took place.
 The action must be recorded in the shares registry and other certificates of quotas must be issued with updated information.

 LLC management in Costa Rica